dansmyers/IntroToCS/Labs/5-CYOA.md

 5. This process continues until the treasure is divided.

 Pirates want to survive, but are also very greedy and want as much gold as possible.
 Pirates are also bloodthirsty, so a pirate would prefer to vote to throw a proposer overboard if it doesn't make any difference in the amount of gold he receives.

-All pirates are perfectly rational in matters of treasure.
+All pirates are ***perfectly rational*** in matters of treasure.

 Pirates honor the Code absolutely, which also forbids reprisals.
-Being pirates, they do not care about their reputations: the only things they care about are gold and throwing each other overboard.
+Being pirates, they do not care about their reputations: the only things they care about are survival, gold, and throwing each other overboard.

 ### Two Pirates
 Suppose there are two pirates, D and E.